rafed/devra/content/sections/Awesome Python Tips & Tricks/tips-and-tricks-to-make-python-faster/index.md

 print(loop(9999999))
 ```

-Instead of manually figuring out functions that could be bottlnecks, lets run the profiler to automatically do it for us.
+Instead of manually figuring out functions that could be bottlenecks, lets run the profiler to automatically do it for us.
 In the terminal, run-

 ```bash
 $ python3 -m cProfile -s time code.py